junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 I'm back where I was.
 The tearing, confusing place.
 The dimension in between.

-I still hear the yelling of his calling.
+I still hear the crying, his calling.

 And beats of his heart.